Chris Banjo

-Ayokunmi Christopher Oluwaseun Banjo (born February 26, 1990) is a former American football safety and current assistant special teams coach for the Denver Broncos of the National Football League (NFL).
-He played college football at SMU.
+Ayokunmi Christopher Oluwaseun Banjo (born February 26, 1990) is an American professional football coach and former safety who is the special teams coordinator for the New York Jets of the National Football League (NFL).
+He played college football for the SMU Mustangs.
 Banjo was signed by the Jacksonville Jaguars as an undrafted free agent in 2013.
 He has also played for the Green Bay Packers, New Orleans Saints, and Arizona Cardinals.

 College career

-Banjo attended Southern Methodist University, where he played on the SMU Mustangs football team from 2008 to 2011.
+Banjo attended Southern Methodist University, where he played for the Mustangs from 2008 to 2011.